Prompt to Restore, Restore to Prompt: Cyclic Prompting for Universal Adverse Weather Removal

 \textbf{Image Dehazing}.
 Hazy images often suffer from color distortion, blurry textures, and poor quality.
 In past years, the prevailing progress of image dehazing has been witnessed in deep learning~\cite{cai2016dehazenet,li2017aod,zhang2018densely,HazeGAN-PMHLD,qin2020ffa,dong2020multi}.
 DehazeNet~\cite{cai2016dehazenet} introduces the pioneering CNN for haze removal.
+DCPDN~\cite{zhang2018densely} presents an edge-preserving densely connected pyramid network to estimate the transmission map in image dehazing.
+FFA-Net~\cite{qin2020ffa} devises the feature attention to facilitate the flexibility in dealing with different information.
 Considering that the haze on objects is highly related to depth, recent research~\cite{yang2022self,wang2024selfpromer,zhang2024depth} recover from the hazy image by depth estimation and depth-aware reconstruction.
 Tian~\emph{et al.}~\cite{ye2024learning} integrate diffused texture priors for high-quality image restoration, which has demonstrated powerful generative ability.

 \textbf{Image Desnowing}.
 Unlike rain or haze, the particle shapes and sizes in snow introduce greater complexity.
 From the first deep learning method DesnowNet~\cite{Dataset-Snow100K}, deep learning has dominated this task~\cite{chen2021all,JSTASR,liang2022drt,chen2023uncertainty}.
 DDMSNet~\cite{DDMSNet} learns semantic- and geometry-aware representations utilizing semantic and depth priors.
+JSTASR~\cite{JSTASR} performs joint size and transparency-aware desnowing using partial convolutions and veiling effect removal.
 In~\cite{chen2023cplformer}, Chen~\emph{et al.} propose the CPLFormer that learns from cross-scale snow prototypes to handle complicated snow landscapes.
 Zhang~\emph{et al.}~\cite{zhang2023hcsd} propose the hybrid color space-based desnowing network based on the analysis of snowflake noises in the Hue channel.
 While the above studies acquire impressive achievements on specific weather conditions, they ignore other adverse weather which limits their scope of practical applications.